scloud19/SECipedia/AWS/EC2.md

 	AL - Amazon Linux

+	NAT - Network Address Translation
+		Maps a public IP to a private IP

 Additional items to do for exam

 General Tips/Info:
+	Instances that access other instances through their public NAP IP are charged for regional or Internet data transfer, depending on whether the instances are in the same region.
+		For cost effectiveness, look at ways around this.
+			Launching into all of those instances into a VPC?
+	Instances that access other instances through
 	Use DNS names whenever possible, AWS can switch IPs

 	The URL in which to access instance metadata